 Relating to ourselves compassionately is one way of reprogramming ourselves.
 The more we do it, the stronger the tend-and-befriend circuits get.
 And meanwhile, the fight/flight circuits (mainly the amygdala) get weaker.

 Happiness is a state of mind that is measured differently for everyone.
-The pursuit of happiness should not contradict the mindfulness philosophy by happiness being a condition to be pursued.
-Instead, we should focus on noticing feelings of contentment and consider how mindfulness can reflect a happier state of mind.
+And although many people want to be happy, the pursuit of happiness can contradict the mindfulness philosophy of observing and accepting what is.
+Hence rather than actively trying to pursue happiness, we may benefit from purposefully noticing feelings of contentment and considering how mindfulness can support a happier state of mind.

 Here are some other ways that you can cultivate positive mind states.
 If you’re interested in learning more ways that you can cultivate positive mind states, go to Downloads for some tips on living more mindfully.